-During the second quarter of 2017, we sold limited quantities of isobutanol and renewable hydrocarbons (ATJ, isooctane and isooctene).
+During the third quarter of 2017, we sold limited quantities of isobutanol and renewable hydrocarbons (ATJ, isooctane and isooctene).
 In the quarter, our isobutanol market development efforts were focused on gaining market acceptance in our core gasoline blendstock markets such as marinas and on-road gasoline fueling stations, while maintaining our targeted selling price.
 We continued to work with our distribution partners to make investments to develop end-customer relationships, as well as to establish value chains to deliver our isobutanol to those end-customers.
 We believe that gasoline end users such as boat owners and car owners remain interested in purchasing isobutanol containing gasoline because of the improved properties compared to ethanol containing gasoline.
+The demand for our isobutanol, in terms of the number of retail pumps selling isobutanol-blended finished gasoline in Houston and other markets, has grown rapidly during 2017.
+However, given the low number of pumps that were selling isobutanol-blended gasoline at the beginning of 2017, limited quantities of isobutanol have been sold during 2017.
+We expect that sales of our isobutanol will increase in 2018 as the markets for isobutanol-blended finished gasoline further develop.

-Our market development efforts related to our renewable hydrocarbon products were mainly targeted towards entering into binding supply agreements to underpin the economics of the expanded Luverne Facility Expansion that we plan to construct.
-We have been in discussions with numerous potential ATJ and isooctane customers to enter into long term supply agreements, with a goal in 2017 of signing contracts representing the majority of the isobutanol production volumes to be produced at the expanded Luverne Facility.
-In the second quarter of 2017, we secured our first such binding agreement with HCS to supply isooctane, as described above.
-Currently, we are discussing or negotiating terms for long-term supply agreements with two large potential customers, including one potential customer that has one of the largest aircraft fleets in the world.
+Our market development efforts related to our renewable hydrocarbon products were mainly targeted towards entering into binding supply agreements to underpin the economics of the Luverne Facility Expansion that we plan to construct.
+We have been in discussions with numerous potential ATJ and isooctane customers to enter into long term supply agreements, with a goal of signing contracts representing the majority of the isobutanol production volumes to be produced at the expanded Luverne Facility.
+Currently, we are discussing or negotiating terms for long-term supply agreements with two large potential customers.
 There can be no assurances that these discussions or negotiations will result in definitive binding agreements